-The Institute for Justice, the nation’s leading advocate for school choice, is defending the program on behalf of two parents of children who are eligible to receive Education Opportunity Accounts under the program.
+The Institute for Justice, the nation’s leading advocate for school choice, defended the program on behalf of two parents of children who are eligible to receive Education Opportunity Accounts under the program.
 Unfortunately, the Kentucky Supreme Court sided with opponents of the program and declared it unconstitutional in December 2022.

 The Kentucky General Assembly passed the Education Opportunity Account Program in 2021.
 The Commonwealth thus joins the majority of states that have educational choice programs.
 Kentucky’s program is available to families earning up to 175% of the U.S. Department of Agriculture’s income cap for reduced-price lunch.
 Those families are eligible to receive Education Opportunity Accounts (EOAs) to use for a wide range of their student’s educational needs, including tutoring, extracurricular activities, technology, and dual-enrollment in higher-education courses.
 In counties with over 90,000 residents, accounts may also be used to help pay for private school tuition.
 Money for the accounts comes entirely from private donations and is administered by private non-profit account-granting organizations (AGOs), who must prioritize applicants with the most demonstrated financial need.
 Donors to AGOs are eligible to receive a tax credit, with the total amount of statewide tax credits capped at $25 million annually.